MENU

 Japan is an island nation surrounded by the sea.

-In fact, more than 99% of trade between Japan and other countries is conducted by ship.
+In fact,over 99% of Japan's trade with other countries is conducted by ship.

-Large ships can transport large quantities of goods from distant countries at low cost at once, supporting our lives.
+Large ships can transport large quantities of goods from distant countries at low cost, supporting our way of life.

 The role of Imabari, Japan's largest maritime city

-Imabari boasts the largest concentration of such businesses in Japan, with 14 offices, and approximately 20% of the new ships in the country are built there.
+Imabari boasts the largest concentration of shipbuilding facilities in Japan, with 14 establishments, and approximately 20% of all new ships in the country are built there.

-In addition, the group of shipbuilding companies with headquarters or bases in Imabari builds approximately 35% of the ships in Japan as a whole.
+Furthermore, the entire group of shipbuilding companies headquartered or with bases in Imabari City builds approximately 35% of all ships in Japan.

-Imabari plays an important role in supporting Japan's maritime transportation.
+Imabari plays a vital role in supporting Japan's maritime transportation.

 The world-famous "Imabari Owner"

-Their influence is well-known around the world, and Imabari is known as one of the "four largest ship owners in the world," alongside Scandinavia, Hong Kong, and Greece.
+Their influence is world-renowned, and Imabari is known as one of the "world's four largest shipowners," alongside those in Scandinavia, Hong Kong, and Greece.

-Approximately 35% of Japan's 3,977 large ships (ocean-going ships) are owned by shipowners in Imabari.
+Approximately 35% of Japan's 3,977 large ocean-going vessels are owned by Imabari shipowners.

 The fourth largest shipyard in the world!

-Imabari is a "ship town" with world-class shipbuilding technology.
+Imabari is a "city of ships," boasting world-class shipbuilding technology.

-Its technical capabilities to build a variety of large ships are highly regarded around the world, and Imabari Shipbuilding Co., Ltd. is known as the fourth largest shipbuilding company in the world and is the second largest steel user in Japan after Toyota Motor Corporation.
+Its ability to construct a wide variety of large vessels is highly regarded globally, and among them, Imabari Shipbuilding Co., Ltd. is known as the fourth largest shipbuilding company in the world, and its steel usage is the second largest in Japan, after Toyota Motor Corporation.

 Imabari's shipbuilding continues to advance

-Imabari is home to many new technologies used in ships.
-They are particularly good at creating environmentally friendly systems and safe equipment.
-A
+In Imabari, many new technologies for shipbuilding are being developed.
+They are particularly skilled at creating environmentally friendly systems and safe equipment.

-large exhibition called "Bariship" is held every two years, and many people from all over the world come to see Imabari's new technologies.
+Every two years, a large exhibition called "Bariship" is held, attracting many people from around the world to see Imabari's new technologies.

 Sea transportation